Congress Poland: History

 The kingdom was 128,500 km^{2} in area and originally had a population of approximately 3.3 million.
-The new state would be one of the smallest Polish states ever, smaller than the preceding Duchy of Warsaw and much smaller than the Polish–Lithuanian Commonwealth which had a population of over 10 million and an area of 1 million km^{2}.
+The new state would be one of the smallest Polish states ever, smaller than the preceding Duchy of Warsaw and much smaller than the defunct Polish–Lithuanian Commonwealth which had a population of over 10 million and an area of 1 million km2.
 Its population reached 6.1 million by 1870 and 10 million by 1900.
 The majority of ethnic Poles within the Russian Empire lived in the Congress Kingdom, although some areas outside its borders were also inhabited by strong Polish and Roman Catholic minorities.

 The Kingdom of Poland largely re-emerged as a result of the efforts of Adam Jerzy Czartoryski, a Pole who aimed to resurrect the Polish state in alliance with Russia.
 The Kingdom of Poland was one of the few contemporary constitutional monarchies in Europe, with the emperor of Russia serving as the self-proclaimed king of Poland.

 Initial independence

-Theoretically, the Polish Kingdom in its 1815 form was a semi-autonomous state in personal union with Russia through the rule of the Russian emperor.
-The state possessed the Constitution of the Kingdom of Poland, one of the most liberal in 19th-century Europe, a Sejm (parliament) responsible to the king capable of voting laws, an independent army, currency, budget, penal code and a customs boundary separating it from the rest of Russian lands.
+Theoretically, the Polish Kingdom in its 1815 form was a semi-autonomous state in a personal union with Russia through the rule of the Russian emperor.
+The state possessed the Constitution of the Kingdom of Poland, one of the most liberal in 19th century Europe, a Sejm (parliament) responsible to the king capable of voting laws, an independent army, currency, budget, penal code and a customs boundary separating it from the rest of Russian lands.
 Poland also had democratic traditions (Golden Liberty) and the Polish nobility deeply valued personal freedom.
 In reality, the kings had absolute power and the formal title of Autocrat, and wanted no restrictions on their rule.
 All opposition to the emperor of Russia was suppressed and the law was disregarded at will by Russian officials.
 Though the absolute rule demanded by Russia was difficult to establish due to Poland's liberal traditions and institutions, the independence of the kingdom lasted only 15 years; initially Alexander I used the title King of Poland and was obligated to observe the provisions of the constitution.
-However, in time the situation changed and he granted the viceroy, Grand Duke Konstantin Pavlovich, almost dictatorial powers.
+However, in time, the situation changed and he granted the viceroy, Grand Duke Konstantin Pavlovich, almost dictatorial powers.
 Very soon after Congress of Vienna resolutions were signed, Russia ceased to respect them.
 In 1819, Alexander I abolished freedom of the press and introduced preventive censorship.
 Resistance to Russian control began in the 1820s.
-Russian secret police commanded by Nikolay Nikolayevich Novosiltsev started the persecution of Polish secret organizations and in 1821 the King ordered the abolition of Freemasonry, which represented Poland's patriotic traditions.
+Russian secret police commanded by Nikolay Nikolayevich Novosiltsev started the persecution of Polish secret organizations and in 1821, the King ordered the abolition of Freemasonry, which represented Poland's patriotic traditions.
 Beginning in 1825, the sessions of the Sejm were held in secret.